Jake88/momentum_tool/documentation/GAME_DESIGN.md

 - Either bring down the cost of the higher cost market cards, or raise the XP gain from cheaper ones.
 Right now it's very rare to get 5-6 points to spend.
 - Lots of questions around how the AI should work with regards to interacting with tokens on the board.
 - Add track symbols and powerup / negative effect deck to draw from?

+## FIFTH play test
+Fun rating 3/5

+Start at 11:10
+ 50 minutes: first lap, 5 rounds.
+Game End at 12:40, but 5-10 minutes of writing, and a lot of time with Miss thinking.
+### Feature changes
+New advanced deck
+Changed xpGain values of basic deck and removed forget / draw mechanics

+AI Won (just).

+### feedback
+- ?
+AI confusing with some ability cards...
+In particular last stretch
+- Hooker costs 5 - seems like the Basic cards have gone up in value unexpectedly!?
+- ?
+AI question.
+In a 3 lane cross over tile, in the middle lane if they get a choices card, they will crash either way so which way do that go?
+Towards the inner corner makes sense but this just adds more complexity to AI rules...
+- ?
+QUestion around order during move turn.
+Turn order is: Reveal the card.
+Handle any reveal effects.
+Do momentum, apply any tokens (catch up whatever) then apply movement from the revealed card.
+- ?
+Try making it so that any time the AI has an optional direction, they ALWAYS take the path that leads them to the shortest way out of the following track piece.
+- Too many things in the market cost 7!
+- Momentus seemed too powerful (Maybe make it a "Forget this card"? but not sure.
+It's likely to cause crashes...), and "Added extras" seemed underwhelming, although it's a bit of a gamble as to what additional card you get, but it is diluting your pool!
+- We were unable to buy pretty much anything from the advanced market.